 But did you know you could make cupcakes for dinner that are actually (relatively) healthy?
 Oh, my dear readers, it’s so true and so delicious.

-Allow me to introduce you to Meatloaf Cupcakes and Mac and Cheese Cupcakes.
-(Photos by the lovely and talented David Zimmerman.)
+Allow me to introduce you to Meatloaf Cupcakes.

 These meatloaf cupcakes were based on a recipe by Betty Crocker.
 I changed it up a bit by using instant mashed potatoes for the “frosting” (they’re quicker and easier to frost than traditional mashed potatoes) and topping them with a “cherry” tomato.
 The tomatoes ended up being a bit big for the cupcakes, but they were still delicious!